-With beaches, shopping and alleyway restaurants – there is really no city where you can experience diversity like Melbourne which is why preparation is key.
+With beaches, shopping, alleyway restaurants and students who take interest in the opportunities of tutoring Melbourne, there is really no city where you can experience diversity like Melbourne which is why preparation is key.
 Be sure to check if your country requires you to have an Australia Visa before visiting.
 Here are some of the top tips and tricks to make your travel trip to the Australian city of Melbourne memorable:

 Layers on layers on layers